piotrpalarz/vscode-unpin-all-editors/README.md

 # Unpin All Editors

-A VSCode extension that provides the missing "Unpin All Editors" feature.
+A VSCode/Cursor extension that provides the missing "Unpin All Editors" feature.
 While VS Code has an "Unpin Editor" command, it lacks the ability to unpin all pinned editors at once.

 ## Features